joaohenggeler/eternal-wanderer/Source/README.md

 ## Types Of Snapshots

 The bot handles two types of snapshots: web pages and media files.
 The first are any snapshots that were successfully archived by the Wayback Machine (i.e. a 200 status code) and whose MIME type is `text/html` or `text/plain`.
 The second are any other successfully archived snapshots whose MIME type does *not* match the previous criteria.
 In other words, any standard and non-standard audiovisual media (e.g. `audio/*`, `video/*`, `application/*`, `x-world/*`, `music/*`, etc).
-This allows the bot to showcase multimedia (e.g. MIDI music, QuickTime videos, VRML worlds) that was linked directly in a page instead of being embedded with the object and embed tags.
+This allows the bot to showcase multimedia (e.g. MIDI music, QuickTime videos, VRML worlds, etc) that was linked directly in a page instead of being embedded with the object and embed tags.

 ## Configuration